hoc081098/kmp-viewmodel/README.md

 Components are lifecycle-aware on Android.
 Supports Android Parcelable, Kotlin Parcelize, AndroidX SavedStateHandle for restoring state after process death.
 Easy interoperability with Swift/Objective-C and SwiftUI.
-Supports Compose Multiplatform Framework (Desktop, Web, iOS, macOS, tvOS, watchOS).
+Supports Compose Multiplatform Framework (Android, Desktop, Web, iOS, macOS, tvOS, watchOS).

 The ViewModel class is a business logic or screen level state holder.
 It exposes state to the UI and encapsulates related business logic.